joshmgrant/corsica/README.md

 ### Why Corsica?

 Samples of random variables can be helpful in many settings.
 Having a service to generate them on demand would be even more helpful.
 Corsica tries to accomplish this in a light and straightforward way.
 All that's needed is an Internet connection and a utility like `curl` or [`Invoke-RestMethod`](https://msdn.microsoft.com/powershell/reference/5.1/microsoft.powershell.utility/Invoke-RestMethod) if you are using Windows/PowerShell.
+You can also use your favourite mainstream browser like Chrome or Firefox instead if you prefer.

 ### Ok, But Why the Name - Corsica?